Who is it for?

 Coursework may consist of standard essays, individual and group presentations, group reports, classwork, unseen tests and problem sets.
 Please note that any group work may include an element of peer assessment.

-The MSc in Quantitative Finance starts with two compulsory induction weeks, mainly dedicated to:
+The MSc in Quantitative Finance degree starts with two compulsory induction weeks, mainly dedicated to:

 - an introduction to careers in finance and the opportunity to speak to representatives from over 75 companies during a number of different industry specific fairs.